 We also encourage researchers to use the LDF collection at the Library of Congress, a selection of LDF records through 1968, which is now open for public research.
-The collection serves as an invaluable resource for studying LDF’s coordinated attack on legal segregation and racial discrimination waged in state and federal supreme courts.
-Researchers at the library can explore 276 boxes of LDF administrative records, correspondence, printed material, legal case files, and more.
-Click below to browse the finding aid to search for your topics of interest, then plan your visit to the Manuscript Reading Room in the Library of Congress James Madison Building at 101 Independence Avenue in Washington, D.C.
+The collection serves as an invaluable resource for studying LDF’s coordinated attack on legal segregation and racial discrimination waged in state and federal courts around the country, including cases that reached the nation’s highest court.

 Donna Gloeckner, Director of Archives & Information Management